ethereum/consensus-specs/specs/eip4844/p2p-interface.md

 Clients MUST respond with at least the first blobs sidecar that exists in the range, if they have it, and no more than `MAX_REQUEST_BLOBS_SIDECARS` sidecars.

-Clients MUST not respond with empty blobs sidecars.
+Clients MAY skip to respond empty blobs sidecars.

 The following blobs sidecars, where they exist, MUST be sent in consecutive order.